 And in what sense was capitalism constituted on the conjunction of decoded flows?
 It required extraordinary encounters at the end of a process [processus] of decodings of every kind, which were formed with the decline of feudalism.
 These decodings of all kinds consisted in the decoding of land flows, under the form of the constitution of large private properties, the decoding of monetary flows, under the form of the development of merchant fortunes, the decoding of a flow of workers under the form of expropriation, of the deterritorialization of serfs and peasant landholders.
-And this is not enough, for if we take the example of Rome, the decoding in decadent Rome, all this clearly happened: the decoding of flows of property under the form of large private properties, the decoding of monetary flows under the formation of an urban sub-proletariat: everything is found here, almost everything.
+And this is not enough, for if we take the example of Rome, the decoding in decadent Rome, all this clearly happened: the decoding of flows of property under the form of large private properties, the decoding of monetary flows under the forms of large private fortunes, the decoding of laborers with the formation of an urban sub-proletariat: everything is found here, almost everything.
 The elements of capitalism are found here all together, only there is no encounter.